jggolden17/daily_journal/README.md

 - **View summaries of metrics** in some date-range, with avgs., projections, etc.

 ### Planned next steps
+- [ ] "dev-mode" in which (for local/offline dev) gcloud auth is bypassed
-- basic deployment in GCP: currently only set up for local dev
+- basic deployment in GCP:
-    - [x] test deployment in sandbox
+    - [x] dev deployment
+    - [ ] produciton deployment
+- improved security & devops:
+    - [ ] threat modelling & network security review of GCP infra
+    - [ ] migrate to a managed pg service that will let me restrict access to whitelisted IPs for free
+    - [ ] encrypt all markdown stored in DB
-    - [ ] proper deployment in an enviromnet I will actually use
+    - [ ] move from simple deployment scripts --> terraform
+    - [ ] pre-commit hooks for basic checks, linting, etc.
+    - [ ] build python from requirements.txt not poetry when deploying
+    - [ ] Quality gate for PR that runs tests (at least of backend)
+    - [ ] CI (deploy on PR to main)
-    - [ ] adapt s.t. in dev mode / something similar, the gcloud oauth isn't required
+    - [ ] structured logs in GCP with alerting for failures / warnings
+    - [ ] simple rate-limiting on backend
+- improve data-ops:
+    - [ ] automatic backups of data (probs into cheap cloudstorage buckets)
+- simple feature improvement:
-- set up metrics page to be more extensive than simple charts
+    - [ ] metrics page more extensive than simple charts
-- backups (probs cloudstorgage)
-- consider encrypting the markdown stored in db for more security
-- improve devops (e.g., more secure networking)
+    - [ ] search functionality (poss in conflict with desire to encrypt data in db, tradeoff)
-- simple gen-ai features:
+- gen-ai features:
+    - [ ] summarising / auto-generating tags for an entry / block of entries
+    - [ ] auto-generating follow-up prompts for N-days in future
-    - talking to a LLM with context of previous N-days' entries plus some summary of earlier entries
+    - [ ] (more expensive) talking to a LLM with context of previous n-days' entries plus some summary of earlier entries
-    - generate summaries of all entries in a date range
-- better search functionality

 ## Docs